flipz357/amr4nli/README.md

 Note that in the paper we only use dev and test sets, however, graphs of the NLI training data are included too.

-## evaluation script
+## Evaluation script and metrics

-Evaluation scripts is coming.
-Metrics are freely available.
+Evaluation scripts and info on how to run metrics is coming.